The Integral Role of Human Sacrifice in Aztec Cultures

 He was the most powerful and most feared.
 The god of darkness, chaos and generally screwing things up for people, was not kind or merciful though having the power to be exactly that.

-For his dedicated ritual, a child is the target, which seems fitting for Tezcatlipoca.
+Facts about aztec human sacrifice reveal that for his dedicated ritual, a child is the target, which seems fitting for Tezcatlipoca.
 The child pretends to be the god for an entire month and is given four beautiful women, because a child will know what to do from there.
 At the end of the month, the kid is dead.

 Xiuhtecuhtli